Tropical storms Amanda and Cristobal: Amanda

+Cristobal

-On June 1, as the system moved northward toward the Yucatán Peninsula, the National Hurricane Center (NHC) advised that in all likelihood, Amanda's remnants would develop into an Atlantic tropical depression within the next few days.
-At 21:00 UTC that same day, Amanda's remnants re-developed into Tropical Depression Three in the North Atlantic basin, with maximum sustained winds of 30 mph.
+Amanda's remnant low survived the land interaction and continued to move north-northwestward for another day, steered by the CAG.
+On June 1, as the system moved northward toward the Yucatán Peninsula, the NHC advised that in all likelihood, it would develop into an Atlantic tropical depression within the next few days.
+At 21:00 UTC that same day, the system developed a new low-level circulation center and acquired enough convection to be designated as Tropical Depression Three in the North Atlantic basin, with maximum sustained winds of 30 mph.
 For the next four days, the depression proceeded to make a slow counterclockwise loop over the region.
 Located over the Bay of Campeche, the depression proceeded to slowly intensify throughout the rest of the day.
 On the morning of June 2, a U.S. Air Force Reserve hurricane hunter aircraft investigated the depression and found the system to be very close to tropical storm strength, and data from a subsequent midday flight indicated that wind speeds had increased to tropical storm-force, so the cyclone was given the name Cristobal.
 Because it had degenerated into a remnant low in the East Pacific basin before regenerating in the North Atlantic basin, the system was given a new name from the North Atlantic naming list, according to the NHC's policy on cross-basin storms.
 This marked the earliest third named storm in the Atlantic, eclipsing the record set by Tropical Storm Colin in 2016, which formed on June 5.

 Cristobal strengthened as it stayed nearly stationary in the Bay of Campeche on the next day.
 The storm's development was reinforced by the moisture and the persistent onshore flow across parts of Central America, steered by a large counter-clockwise wind pattern known as the Central American Gyre.
 Afterward the storm began slowly moving southward while gaining strength quickly, as it neared the Mexican coastline.
 Cristobal became more symmetrical, and its barometric pressure continued dropping.
 Later, at 13:35 UTC on June 3, reports from a Hurricane Hunter aircraft indicated that Cristobal had made landfall at peak intensity near Atasta, Mexico, just to the west of Ciudad del Carmen, with sustained winds of 60 mph and a central barometric pressure of 994 mbar.
 Cristobal, beginning to lose its convective activity, began to slowly weaken as the day went on while it pushed further southeast into the Mexican state of Campeche.